Institute for Quantum Computing: History

 The Institute for Quantum Computing was officially created in 2002, sparked by Research In Motion co-founder Mike Lazaridis and then-president of the University of Waterloo, David Johnston, for research into quantum information.
 Since inception, Lazaridis has provided more than $100 million in private funding for IQC.
 The institute is a collaboration between academia, the private sector, and the federal and provincial governments.
-Raymond Laflamme is the founding executive director.
+Raymond Laflamme was the founding executive director.

 At its establishment, the institute was composed of only a handful of researchers from the Departments of Computer Science and Physics.
 Ten years later, there are more than 200 researchers across six departments within the Faculties of Science, Mathematics, and Engineering at the University of Waterloo.

 In 2008, IQC moved into the Research Advancement Centre 1 (RAC I) in the University of Waterloo's Research & Technology Park.
 In 2010, research operations expanded into the adjacent building, Research Advancement Centre 2 (RAC II).

 In 2012, IQC expanded into the Mike & Ophelia Lazaridis Quantum-Nano Centre.
 The 285,000-square-foot facility is shared with the Waterloo Institute for Nanotechnology, and is built to stringent standards (controls for vibration, humidity, temperature, and electromagnetic radiation) for quantum and nanotechnology experiments.
 The building was designed by Toronto-based firm Kuwabara Payne McKenna Blumberg Architects (KPMB).